Jazz snap 5-game skid, rally to beat Trail Blazers 117-114 - WHIZ News

-C.J.
-McCollum scored 27 points, Gary Trent added 16 and Mario Hezonja 11 for Portland, which had only seven healthy players available for the bulk of the final three quarters.
+Lillard finished with 42 points for Portland.
+McCollum scored 27 points, Gary Trent added 16 and Mario Hezonja 11 for the Blazers, which had only seven healthy players available for the bulk of the final three quarters.

 Trailing by 13 points early in the third, the Jazz used a 20-6 run to erase Portland’s lead.
 Ingles punctuated the run with a 3-pointer, putting Utah up 86-85.

-The Jazz extended their lead to 106-99 on a 3-pointer by Bogdanovic, but the Blazers rallied.
+The Jazz extended their lead to 106-99 on a 3-pointer by Bogdanovic, before the Blazers rallied.
 Lillard tied it at 114-all on back-to-back baskets in the final minute.

-After Mitchell hit the final go-ahead layup, Gobert blocked Lillard’s layup attempt with 11.2 seconds left.
+“Our guys came out and dug in and did what we needed to do on the defensive end,” Utah coach Quin Snyder said.

 The Blazers shot 75% (15 of 20) in the first quarter.
 Lillard served as a catalyst for the blistering start.